 Nepal Tourist Visa & Visa Fee

-You can obtain a visa easily upon your arrival at International Airport in Kathmandu.
-Please bring 2 copies of passport size photos with accurate USD for visa fee.
+You can obtain a visa easily upon your arrival at International Airport in Kathmandu or at Nepalese Embassies or consulates in your home country.
+For obtaining visa at airport in Kathmandu, please bring 2 copies of passport size photos with accurate USD for visa fee.

 Nepal is a traveller-friendly country and arrival is straightforward.
 All entry points to Nepal offer visas on arrival and money exchange.
 Since Nepal is a landlocked country and has India in its three sides and Tibet (China) in the north, entry to Nepal can be either by land or air.

 Air Kathmandu has the Nepal’s only international airport, Tribhuvan Airport.
 There are twelve major international airlines linking to Kathmandu, the capital of Nepal.
 The Royal Nepal Airlines (RA) is the national flag carrier of Nepal with flight connections to: Delhi, Mumbai in India; Bangkok in Thailand; Osaka in Japan; Hong Kong, Shanghai in China; Kuala Lumpur in Malaysia; Dubai in United Arab Emirates and Singapore.
 Other international airlines connecting Kathmandu to other parts of the world are Biman Bangladesh to Dhaka in Bangladesh; China Airlines to Lhasa in Tibetan Autonomous Region of China; Druk Air to Paro in Bhutan and New Delhi in India; Gulf Air to Abu Dhabi in United Arab Emirates; Indian Airlines to Delhi, Kolkata, and Varanasi in India; Qatar Airways to Doha in Qatar; Thai International to Bangkok in Thailand.